tangix/ci4-zen-zone/vcenter-reinstallation/vcenter-reinstall.md

 ## VMware's Version Hell

-VMware is the only company that I know of that is actively working on confusing their customers with 3 - **three** - different versioning systems!
+VMware is the only company that I know of that is actively working on confusing their customers with 3 - **three!** - different versioning systems!

 ![Version Hell](images/version.png "Version Hell")

 Looking in vCenter application, the version number is shown as *7.0.3.01300*.
-However, on VMware's support pages, the same version are referred to *7.0U3k*.
+However, on VMware's support pages, the same version is referred to as *7.0U3k*.
 And to make it even harder, the ISO-files introduce the build number so the same version is now named *VMware-VCSA-all-7.0.3-21290409.iso*.

 ```
 7.0.3.01300 == 7.0U3k == 7.0.3-21290409
 ```

-Finally understand which version I am on and which version to upgrade to I started vCenter's built-in upgrade wizard and went ahead.
+Finally understanding which version I am on and which version to upgrade to I started vCenter's built-in upgrade wizard and went ahead.

 ## The simple Upgrade the Failed (miserably!)